All services are provided by appointment. Treatment needs vary, and Dr. Wheeler will work with you to set up the most appropriate schedule.

 The phones are answered during office hours on Monday through Thursday.
 Our office is closed on Friday.
 If you get the voice mail at a time when we are usually here, the staff are probably with a patient or on the phone.
 We make every effort to return calls on the same business day on Monday through Thursday.

 For emergencies during work hours, please call the office.
 Dr. Wheeler does not answer her cell phone during appointments.
 Outside of business hours, established patients may call the emergency cell phone.
 The number is on our outgoing voice mail, and it is also given to patients at their initial appointment.
 If you do not hear back within twenty minutes, then call 911 or proceed to the nearest emergency room.

-We make reminder calls for appointments.
-If you need to cancel an appointment, please provide at least 24 hours notice.
+If you need to cancel or reschedule an appointment, please provide at least 24 hours notice.
 The practice often has a waiting list, and we need time to fill the appointment.
 Appointments canceled with less than 24 hours notice, or appointments missed without notice, will be billed at the regular rate if we cannot fill the time.
 If we are given enough notice and are able to fill the time slot, you will not be billed.